Section 8 Housing Inspectors Look for These 13 Standards in Rentals

 Does Your Rental Property Measure Up?

 For a rental unit to be approved for Section 8 Housing, it must meet certain housing quality standards.
 Before a tenant can move into an apartment, an inspection will be performed by the local Public Housing Authority.
-Here are thirteen items they are looking for.
+Here are 13 standards for which they inspect.

 - Sanitary Facilities

 - Food Preparation and Refuse Disposal

 - Structure and Materials

 - Water Supply

 - Lead-Based Paint